 Change in fair value of tax receivable liability.
 This amount represents the change in fair value of the tax receivable agreement liability.
 The TRA liability is carried at fair value; so, any change to the valuation of this liability is recognized through this line in other expense.
-The change in fair value can result from the redemption or exchange of Post-Merger Repay Units for Class A common stock of Repay Holdings Corporation, through accretion of the discounted fair value of the expected future cash payments, or changes to the discount rate, or Early Termination Rate, used to determine the fair value of the liability.
+The change in fair value can result from the redemption or exchange of Post-Merger Repay Units for Class A common stock of Repay Holdings Corporation, through accretion of the discount rate, or Early Termination Rate, used to determine the fair value of the liability.